-These Phonogram Cards introduce children to the complexities of English spelling through systematic presentation of digraphs and letter combinations that represent single sounds.
-Each card features multiple example words with the target phonogram highlighted in red, allowing children to recognize patterns in written language.
+A bridge to confident reading and writing — these Phonogram Cards introduce children to the complexities of English spelling through systematic presentation of digraphs and letter combinations that represent single sounds.
+Each card features multiple example words with the target phonogram highlighted in red, so that children recognize patterns in written language.
 The clear, uncluttered design follows Montessori principles of isolating difficulty while building reading confidence.

 The Phonogram Cards address the specific challenge of English spelling patterns by presenting digraphs and letter combinations as distinct visual units.
 Each card's red highlighting draws attention to phonograms within complete words, allowing children to discover that 'sh' creates one sound despite being two letters.
 This systematic presentation of phonograms like 'ch', 'th', and 'igh' respects the child's need to understand why English words don't always follow simple phonetic rules.
 The cards' uncluttered design with multiple example words enables pattern recognition without overwhelming the visual field.
 By isolating each phonogram on its own card, children can focus on mastering one spelling pattern before encountering the next complexity.
 The Phonogram Cards transform the irregularities of English from obstacles into discoverable patterns, meeting the child's developmental need for order within apparent chaos.